rpm4real/rpm4real.github.io/_thoughts/agg-rename.md

 <table border="1" class="dataframe">  <thead>    <tr>      <th></th>      <th>sepal_length</th>      <th>sepal_width</th>    </tr>    <tr>      <th></th>      <th>my_agg</th>      <th>my_agg</th>    </tr>    <tr>      <th>species</th>      <th></th>      <th></th>    </tr>  </thead>  <tbody>    <tr>      <th>setosa</th>      <td>12.52</td>      <td>8.57</td>    </tr>    <tr>      <th>versicolor</th>      <td>14.84</td>      <td>6.92</td>    </tr>    <tr>      <th>virginica</th>      <td>16.47</td>      <td>7.44</td>    </tr>  </tbody></table>

+We could add a line adjusting the `__name__` of `my_agg()` before we start our aggregation.
+But what if we could rename the function as we were aggregating?
+Similar to how we can rename columns in a SQL statement as we define them.

+## Higher-order Renaming Function

-The key is creating a higher-order function which returns a function with the name attribute changed.
+We a higher-order function which returns a function with the name attribute changed.
 It looks like this:

 ```python
 def renamer(agg_func,desired_name):